Waverley By-Laws

 All Home and Away matches MUST be played at the designated times as stated above.

-If either team is unable to put on any set (listed on the scorebook} within 15 minutes of the scheduled start time, the offending team shall forfeit the first set / first set of rubber to nil.
-If play does not commence within 45 minutes of the scheduled start time, the next scheduled set shall be forfeited to nil.
+If either team is unable to put on any set (listed on the scorebook) within 15 minutes of the scheduled start time, the offending team will forfeit the first set / first set of rubber to nil.

-Upon completion of the first and/or each subsequent set, if opposition is not available to commence play within 10 minutes, the next set shall be forfeited.
+Upon completion of the first and/or each subsequent set, if opposition is not available to commence play within 10 minutes, the next set will be forfeited.

 In applying this By-Law, matches are to be considered to be played on ONE COURT ONLY, regardless of the availability of a 2nd court.

-Except where a team is playing with one player short (By-law 8j) a complete team must be in attendance by 9:00 a.m. for Saturday juniors, 9:10am for Sunday juniors and 2:00 p.m. for seniors, otherwise the match shall be lost by the defaulting team as a forfeit - see also By-Law 6 re Club Fines and By-Law 8{j}- Playing With One Player Short.
+Except where a team is playing with one player short (By-law 8f) a complete team must be in attendance by 8:45 a.m. for both Saturday and Sunday Junior competitions, and 1:30 p.m. for Seniors, otherwise the match will be lost by the defaulting team as a forfeit - see also By-Law 6 re Club Fines and By-Law 8(f) - Playing With One Player Short.

 All Junior matches will conclude at 12:15 p.m.
-Saturdays (12:30 p.m.
-Sundays) If in the middle of a set, the GAME that is in progress will be completed, but not the set.
+If in the middle of a set, the GAME that is in progress will be completed, but not the set.

-Before the commencement of any Finals match, the opposing captains must pass their separate lists showing names of players in order of play to the home club supervisor who shall fill out the scoresheets on behalf of both captains. scoresheets should then be readily available throughout match for reference, as required.
-Once scoresheets are filled out, the playing order cannot be altered.
+Before the commencement of any Finals match, the opposing captains must pass their separate lists showing names of players in order of play to the home club supervisor who will fill out the scoresheets on behalf of both captains.
+Scoresheets should then be readily available throughout match for reference, as required.

 All play must be suspended (on completion of the current game) and no further matches are to commence if the temperature is 35° C or greater.